Sonic Grade: F

 Playing this record a few years back, and now again for this shootout, I realized it has three very strong suits that bear commenting upon.

 Amazingly good brass, especially the brighter brass instruments like trumpets.
 Other Golden Age recordings, as enjoyable as they may be, do not get the “piercing” quality of the brass right, probably because of compression, limiting, tube smear, or some combination of the three.
 The brass on this record cuts through the entire orchestra and jumps out of your speakers!
 It’s also tonally perfect.
-It’s not agressive.
+It’s not aggressive.
 It’s not irritating.
 It’s just immediate and powerful the way the real thing is when you hear it live.
 That’s the first thing that really caught me by surprise.

 Another thing this record has going for it is DYNAMICS.
 This is a dynamic piece of music.
 Few pressings I have ever heard have the dynamic contrasts that this one does.
 It really gets loud when it needs to.
 It sounds completely uncompressed.
 Although I’m sure there has to be compression of one kind or another, the listener is not aware of it.
 Dynamics like these are thrilling.
 They make this piece of music come alive.
 I love that sound!